A Vintage Potato Soup Recipe

 - Adjust the salt and pepper to your taste.

-- Sprinkle your favourite toppings on top!
+- Sprinkle your favourite toppings onto each bowl.

 Ingredients

-- water enough to cover the potatoes
+- water (enough to cover the potatoes)

-- salt
+- ½ teaspoon salt 2 ml

-- 1 16 oz can evaporated milk
+- 1 16oz can evaporated milk

-- ½ tsp garlic powder optional
+- ½ tsp garlic powder (optional) 2 ml

-- salt and pepper to taste
+- salt and pepper, to taste

-- 1 cup grated cheese
+- 1 cup grated cheese 125 g

 - Toppings of choice